 Mississippi Legislature ends session with budgets unfinished

+Mississippi House members recite the Pledge of Allegiance on Jan.
+3, the first day of the legislative session in Jackson.
 Rep. Orlando Paden, D-Clarksdale, waves a small American flag as the Mississippi Legislature ended its 2017 regular session Wednesday, March 29, 2017, at the Capitol in Jackson, Miss.
-However lawmakers will have to return later to pass budgets for the attorney general's office and the Department of Transportation.

 Add your comments below